HTK-MM/Coderr-main_backend/CoderrBackend_app/docs/views.md

     **Returns:**
     -   tuple: A tuple containing the minimum price and delivery time.

+### def get_validated_details(self):
+Retrieves the validated offer details from the request data.
+This method checks if the 'details' field is present in the request data and if it is a list.
+If the field is missing or not a list, it raises a PermissionDenied exception.
+    **Returns:**
+    -   list: A list of dictionaries, each containing the details for an OfferDetail instance.

-### def create_or_update_offer_details(self, offer, details_data):
+### def is_valid_data(self, data):
-Creates or updates the OfferDetail instances related to the given Offer instance.
-This method loops over the validated offer details and either creates a new OfferDetail instance or updates an existing one if a matching title is found.
+Checks if the given data is valid for creating/updating an offer.
+A valid data contains a 'details' key which is a list of dictionaries.
+Each dictionary must contain a 'title' and a 'price' key.
+    **:param data:** The data to be validated.
+    **:return:** True if the data is valid, False otherwise.

 ### def validate_user_permissions(self, user):
 Validates that the given user is a business user.
 If the user is not a business user, raises a ValidationError with an appropriate error message.
     **Args:**